zgjq73/Reinforcement-Learning-Dissertation/README.md

 ### Plots and data logging

-The data was logged live using wandb logging tool https://wandb.ai/site.
-This was used to analyse experiments as they were running, helping with correcting mistakes and monitoring progress.
-The raw data was then extracted from here to plot graphs.
+Training metrics were logged live throughout each run using Weights & Biases , which allowed experiments to be monitored as they progressed and any issues to be identified early.
+All figures presented in this chapter were exported directly from the W&B project dashboard.

 ### AI Declaration